J. On How to Pursue Loving God

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Only by Experiencing Refinement Can Man Possess True Love

-450. Near the end of his life, after he had been made perfect, Peter said, “O God!
+450. Near the end of his life, after he had been made perfect, Peter said, “God!
 If I were to live a few more years, I would wish to achieve a purer and deeper love of You.”
-When he was about to be nailed to the cross, in his heart he prayed, “O God!
+When he was about to be nailed to the cross, in his heart he prayed, “God!
 Your time has now arrived; the time You prepared for me has arrived.
-I must be crucified for You, I must bear this testimony to You, and I hope that my love can satisfy Your requirements, and that it can become purer.
-Today, to be able to die for You, and be nailed to the cross for You, is comforting and reassuring to me, for nothing is more gratifying to me than to be able to be crucified for You and satisfy Your wishes, and to be able to give myself to You, to offer up my life to You.
-O God!
+I must be crucified for You, I must bear this witness for You, and I hope that my love can satisfy Your requirements, and that it can become purer.
+Today, to be able to die for You, and be nailed to the cross for You, makes me feel comforted and at peace, for I can be crucified for You and satisfy Your wishes.
+To give myself to You and offer up my life to You gratifies me to the fullest.
+God!
 You are so lovely!
 Were You to allow me to live, I would be even more willing to love You.
 As long as I am alive, I will love You.
 I wish to love You more deeply.
 You judge me, and chastise me, and try me because I am not righteous, because I have sinned.
 And Your righteous disposition becomes more apparent to me.
-This is a blessing to me, for I am able to love You more deeply, and I am willing to love You in this way even if You do not love me.
+This is a blessing to me, for I am able to love You more deeply.
+I am willing to love You in this way even if You do not love me.
 I am willing to behold Your righteous disposition, for this makes me more able to live out a life of meaning.
-I feel that my life now is more meaningful, for I am crucified for Your sake, and it is meaningful to die for You.
+I always feel that my life now is more meaningful, for I am crucified for Your sake, and it is meaningful to die for You.
 Yet still I do not feel satisfied, for I know too little of You, I know that I cannot completely fulfill Your wishes, and have repaid You too little.
-In my life, I have been incapable of returning my entirety to You; I am far from that.
+In my life, I have been incapable of fully repaying You; I am far from that.
 As I look back at this moment, I feel so indebted to You, and I have but this moment to make up for all of my mistakes and all the love that I have not repaid You.”

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Experiences of Peter: His Knowledge of Chastisement and Judgment